sdr-enthusiasts/docker-rtlsdrairband/README.md

 ## Thanks

-Thanks to [mikenye](https://github.com/mikenye) for his excellent ADSB docker containers, from which I shamelessly copied a lot of the ideas for setting up the docker container, as well as his excellent advice and help in getting this thing working.
+Thanks to [mikenye](https://github.com/mikenye) for his excellent ADSB docker containers from which I shamelessly copied a lot of the ideas for setting up the docker container, as well as his excellent advice and help in getting this thing working.

 ## Up-and-Running with `docker run`